GM, rivals chase luxury pickups' fat margins as U.S. market dips

 “As you can imagine, the Denali is a huge profit contributor to GM,” GMC brand chief Duncan Aldred said.
 He declined to provide targets, but said GMC expects to grow its share of the luxury market.
 The 2019 Sierra Denali will go on sale late 2018.

-A sticker price over $50,000 qualifies as “premium.”
+A sticker price over $50,000 qualifies as“premium.”

 According to Kelley Blue Book (KBB), the average transaction price in 2017 for all GMC Sierra models was $49,615.
 For Ford Motor Co’s (F.N) F-Series trucks, it was $49,439, and a Fiat Chrysler Automobile NV (FCA) (FCHA.MI) Ram pickup averaged $46,789.